JabezETH/RAG-Optimization-System/README.md

 ```
 ### Result

-- From all the strategies used the simple pipeline with text-embedding-3-large with small chunk size performed well.
+- For this project embedding model text-embedding-3-large with recursive character chunking with chunk size 500 performed well.

 ### Future Plan
 - Use test data with more questions to capture variety of questions and evaluate.